 Diversity – in all its forms

-Diversity – Neuro Diversity
+Diversity – Neuro Diversity and Disability

 - Neurodiversity refers to the natural variations in how people’s brains process information and interact with the world.
 It encompasses conditions like autism, ADHD, dyslexia, and other cognitive differences.
-Neurodiversity is not a deficit, but rather a natural form of human diversity
+Neurodiversity is not a deficit, but rather a natural form of human diversity.

 We offer